Mammal: Rise of the mammals

 Hyaenodon horridus at the Royal Ontario Museum.
 The genus Hyaenodon was among the most successful mammals of the late Eocene-early Miocene epochs spanning for most of the Paleogene and some of the Neogene periods, undergoing many endemic radiations in North America, Europe, and Asia.

 Therians took over the medium- to large-sized ecological niches in the Cenozoic, after the Cretaceous–Paleogene extinction event approximately 66 million years ago emptied ecological space once filled by non-avian dinosaurs and other groups of reptiles, as well as various other mammal groups, and underwent an exponential increase in body size (megafauna).
 The increase in mammalian diversity was not, however, solely because of expansion into large-bodied niches.
 Mammals diversified very quickly, displaying an exponential rise in diversity.
 For example, the earliest-known bat dates from about 50 million years ago, only 16 million years after the extinction of the non-avian dinosaurs.

 Molecular phylogenetic studies initially suggested that most placental orders diverged about 100 to 85 million years ago and that modern families appeared in the period from the late Eocene through the Miocene.
 However, no placental fossils have been found from before the end of the Cretaceous.
 The earliest undisputed fossils of placentals come from the early Paleocene, after the extinction of the non-avian dinosaurs.
 (Scientists identified an early Paleocene animal named Protungulatum donnae as one of the first placental mammals, but it has since been reclassified as a non-placental eutherian.)
 Recalibrations of genetic and morphological diversity rates have suggested a Late Cretaceous origin for placentals, and a Paleocene origin for most modern clades.

 The earliest-known ancestor of primates is Archicebus achilles from around 55 million years ago.
 This tiny primate weighed 20–30 grams (0.7–1.1 ounce) and could fit within a human palm.

 Anatomy

 Distinguishing features

-Living mammal species can be identified by the presence of sweat glands, including those that are specialised to produce milk to nourish their young.
+Living mammal species can be identified by the presence of sweat glands, including those that are specialized to produce milk to nourish their young.
 In classifying fossils, however, other features must be used, since soft tissue glands and many other features are not visible in fossils.

 Many traits shared by all living mammals appeared among the earliest members of the group: